 Vaibhav’s role includes providing tools, infrastructure, and technical guidance to ensure quality software development for Nowcom.
 Founded in 1996, Nowcom is the leading provider of Internet applications and business solutions for the used car market.
 Nowcom employs over 300 engineers in their offices in California, Philippines, and India.

 They are one of our first customers, and it’s their third year with us, so we decided to ask them how is their experience with Waydev after 3 years.

 After three years of using Waydev, what are the biggest benefits you saw?

 That was the problem that we were facing.
-With Waydev, we get to see what our teams are checking in, and what tasks are they completing.
+With Waydev, we get to see what our teams are checking in and what tasks they are completing.

 How are you looking at the performance of your teams?

 People are not getting to the work in a timely manner, ahead of time, so we need to have a conversation with them.
-We need to find out why they’re not able to do that and see if there are any setbacks, problems, or hurdles so that we can go ahead and work with them to resolve these issues.
+We need to find out why they’re unable to do that and see if there are any setbacks, problems, or hurdles so that we can go ahead and work with them to resolve these issues.

 What Metrics do you follow in Waydev to measure success?

 We are looking at projects delivered and the quality of work.
 And we ensure all the checks and balances are implemented and addressed.